marian-kamenistak/org/tech/career-framework/career-tracks/platform-team-lead.md

 ## Responsibilities

+- Manage the team in line with our values.
+- Coach and mentor engineers on your team and help them progress in their careers by giving feedback and setting goals.
+- Hold regular 1-2-1s with team members.
 - Improve the happiness and productivity of the team.
-- Hold regular 1-2-1s with team members.
-- Managing the team in line with our values.
+- Be part of the hiring process and plan for the long-term.
+- Own the definition and execution of the team's long-term success.
 - Define and drive OKRs, roadmap and its delivery.
 - Oversee team responsibilities and ensure those are being fulfilled.
-- Own agile processes within the team like planning or retrospectives.
+- Run agile ceremonies within the team like plannings or retrospectives.
-- Still be a developer when needed or possible and fulfill their responsibilities.
 - Write public blog posts and speak at conferences.

 ## Performance Indicators